silshack/spring2014/_posts/2014-01-30-zbayCodebat1.md

 date: 2014-02-05
 ---

-Finished the first bat of Codebat problems. <a src = http://imgur.com/a/3vNEv#0>Here are my screenshots as proof</a>.
-Note that they are in ALBUM form on imgur.
+Finished the first bat of Codebat problems.
+[Here are my screenshots as proof.](http://imgur.com/a/3vNEv#0) Note that they are in ALBUM form on imgur.

 It was smooth sailing for the most part.
 Here are a few that made me think for a minute.